 15. Trigonometric Graphs

 Okay, to correctly answer the 1-2 questions concerning trigonometric graphs, you need to memorize the three graphs that represent the following equations.

 - Y = cos x

 - Y = tan x

 Now, if you know what these graphs look like in their simplest forms, it becomes a lot easier to match an equation to graph, even if the equation represents a graph where the amplitude or period has been stretched.
 As you go through examples, you will discover that matching a graph to the right equation (or vice versa) becomes surprisingly easy.

 Well, Magooshers, I hope this article has helped you refresh some crucial Math topics.
 I certainly had a few flashbacks to high school Math classes while writing it.
-No matter which Math topics stump you, focus on your weaknesses as you prepare for test day.
+No matter which Math topics stump you, focus on your weaknesses as you prepare for test day (ratios giving you trouble?
+Here’s how to solve them!).
 Apply your newly-honed skills to practice problems before sitting down to a full-length practice test.
 If you do that, you are on your way to ACT Math Test success!